uebs-stats-group/stats-tools/index.md

 title: About Us
 ---

 Welcome to *Statistics for Business School Research*!
 This is a webpage to document and share some basic statistical tools, e.g. **statistical tests**, **regression models** that are extensively used in business school research.
-Posts and blogs are currently contributed by PhD researchers at University of Edinburgh Business School.
+All posts and blogs are currently contributed by PhD researchers from University of Edinburgh Business School.
 Topics such as **credit scoring**, **risk forecasting** and **asset pricing** will primarily be covered, as these span our current main research interests.
 <br/>
 <br/>
 <div style="text-align: center;">